UniprJRC/FigMonitoringBook/README.md

 # Applied Robust Statistics through the Monitoring Approach
-GitHub repo of the forthcoming book "Applied Robust Statistics through the Monitoring Approach" Heidelberg: Springer Nature. by
+GitHub repo of the forthcoming book "Applied Robust Statistics through the Monitoring Approach:
-Atkinson,A.C., Riani,M., Corbellini,A., Perrotta D., and Todorov,V. (2024),
+Applications in Regression" Heidelberg: Springer Nature. by Atkinson,A.C., Riani,M., Corbellini,A., Perrotta D., and Todorov,V. (2024),